nrdave/dotfiles/README.md

 Aside from the dedicated dotfiles I have, I also use a few scripts I wrote.
 Those are:

+These are files in `~/.local/bin`, which is where I put any programs I want on PATH (pretty sure that follow the FreeDesktop Home Directory Specification).

 - brightness-notifications.sh
 - import-gsettings.sh
 - volume-notifications.sh